-- A query on a question paper - Inappropriate or suspicious behaviour by one or more candidates - · Candidates arriving late or requesting to leave early - · Candidates requesting to go to the toilet - Candidate becoming unwell - A serious disruption such as a fire alarm
+- · A query on a question paper

+- Inappropriate or suspicious behaviour by one or more candidates

+- Candidates arriving late or requesting to leave early

+- Candidates requesting to go to the toilet

+- Candidate becoming unwell

+- A serious disruption such as a fire alarm

-During examinations, marshals from the sub-office will visit your venue to check that everything is carried out properly and is in accordance with the rules and procedures, to help with any queries you might have and/or provide cover for you if needed, especially if you are invigilating on your own in a Special Circumstances examination venue.
+During examinations, staff from the sub-office, which could be Supervisors or Marshals etc., will visit your venue to check that everything is carried out properly and is in accordance with the rules and procedures, to help with any queries you might have and/or provide cover for you if needed, especially if you are invigilating on your own in a Special Circumstances examination venue.

-19. Calculators
+18. Calculators